Stipa

 Many species are important forage crops.
-Several species such as Stipa brachytricha, S. arundinacea, S. splendens, S. calamagrostis, S. gigantea and S. pulchra are used as ornamental plants.
+Several species such as Stipa brachytricha, S. arundinacea, S. splendens, S. gigantea and S. pulchra are used as ornamental plants.
 One former species, esparto grass (Macrochloa tenacissima), is used for crafts and extensively in paper making.

 It is a coarse grass with inrolled leaves and a panicle patterned inflorescence.

 Ecology

 Species of the genus Stipa can occur in grasslands or in savanna habitats.
 Certain specific prairie plant associations are dominated by grasses of the genus Stipa, which genus often lends its name to the terminology of some prairie types.
 In some areas of the western United States grasses of the genus Stipa form a significant part of the understory of Blue Oak savannas, and were even a more important element prehistorically before the invasion of many European grasses.